Opportunities to write the Mathematics Proficiency Test in 2021

 More details on future dates for the MPT will be posted by EQAO.
 AS we become aware of these, we will post on the FOE website.
 Please visit the MPT website for more details on the test.

-Information for graduates and teacher candidates
+Mathematics Proficiency Test information for graduates and teacher candidates

 The Math Proficiency Test is separate from the completion of an initial teacher education program.